The 8 Best Words to Use in Your Next Email

 “Now” is a good word to use in your subject line to increase open rates.
 Or, include it in your call-to-action (CTA) button to increase click-through rates.

 However, when using this word in your emails, you want to make sure that subscribers understand what action they need to take.
 The next step should be clear since you’re asking them to do something immediately.
-You can achieve this by making your email focused on one specific outcome with one CTA, a top trend in B2B emails in 2017.
+You can achieve this by making your email focused on one specific outcome with one CTA.

 Rifle Paper Co. utilizes the word “now” by incorporating it in the CTA button and focusing the email on one outcome: shopping for planners.